KediDili/VanillaPlusProfessions/features.md

 ### Everyone's Best Friend
 Diamond, tigerseye, opal, fire opal, jasper, and star shards will become universal loved gifts.
+Note: This talent only makes these gems into universal loves.
+Due to how gift taste logic works, if a character's own gift data lists any of these as loved/hated/disliked/neutral/liked, their own gift data will take priority over universals (Such as Haley hating prismatic shards despite prismatic shards being universal loves). **This is not a bug with VPP.
+It's a vanilla feature.**

 ### Crystal Cavern
 Low chance for all stones on a mine floor\nto be replaced by gem nodes.